 He is currently the presenter of Jazz Record Requests.
 Until May 2012 he produced and presented Jazz Library and many of these shows are still available online to UK listeners.
 Previously, he presented the weekly show Jazzmatazz on the BBC World Service for six years until March 2003.
 Later that year, he won the Marian McPartland / Willis Conover Award for lifetime achievement in Jazz broadcasting.

 He celebrated Haydn and Nelson’s friendship for Trafalgar Day, and looked at the professional partnership between Purcell and Dryden.
-Alyn has also been a regular contributor to CD Review on BBC Radio 3.
+Alyn has also been a regular contributor to Record Review on BBC Radio 3.
 His production credits include Ken Clarke’s Jazz Greats for Radio 4 (co-producer), The Richard Perry Story (Radio 2), Kylie Minogue on Blossom Dearie (Radio 2), John Williams’ Guitar Notes, Wayne Marshall’s Getting Organised and John Dankworth’s Art of Arranging and return to South Africa (Radio 3).